EU says Greek aid could be split into installments

 "It is possible, but not certain," Rehn told a seminar in his hometown of Mikkeli, Finland, when asked about the issue.
 "It all depends on whether Greece can meet all requirements that they are committed to."

-In Athens, Greek finance ministry officials said the two sides were "close" to a deal.
+In Athens, a Greek finance ministry official said the two sides were "close" to a deal.

-"The chances of reaching a deal tomorrow have risen," said a senior official after the latest round of negotiations with the troika that lasted over four hours.

-Asked if Greece would receive the money in one go, the official replied: "The tranche will be such as to cover our needs."

 Athens has said it expects to reach a deal by Monday's meeting of euro zone finance ministers, despite failing to meet an end-June deadline to identify public sector workers to be redeployed or laid off.